-FSSA is in the process of completing two CAHPS Surveys, one for HCBS consumers and the other for DMHA HCBS consumers with 1915(i) waivers.
+FSSA is in the process of completing two CAHPS Surveys, one for HCBS consumers and the other for DMHA HCBS consumers on the 1915(i) waiver.
 The goal of these surveys is to learn valuable information regarding beneficiaries' perception of quality of care.
 This would allow us to gain feedback regarding available HCBS programs in Indiana, learn where there are gaps in programming, and hear about the end user experience as it relates to provider service delivery.
 The results of the CAHPS survey will be integrated with our data systems and used to inform our value-based purchasing activities.

-Care Management for Social Services (CaMSS) Support
+• Care Management for Social Services (CaMSS) Support

 In order to enable an enhanced continuum of care, FSSA hopes to enhance IT systems that enable care management.
-By implementing improvements to Indiana's current care management IT system, CaMSS, we hope to provide more holistic insights into individual needs, align care across programs, and move towards a more integrated and outcomes-based approach.
+By implementing improvements to Indiana's current care management IT system, CaMSS, that allow it to more seamlessly integrate with our other systems, we hope to provide more holistic insights into individual needs, align care across programs, and move towards a more integrated and outcomes-based approach.

-Implementation of and Enhancements to the BDDS Portal
+• Implementation of and Enhancements to the BDDS Portal